pattpjy/gitReadmeMd/README.md

 # gitReadmeMd

-Make Me Ready is a web application allowing you to generate README.md files for your GitHub repositories easily.
+gitReadmeMd is a web application allowing you to easily generate README.md files for your GitHub repositories.
 With this tool, you can quickly create professional-looking READMEs by providing your repository information in a simple form.

 ## Live Demo